zidonb/FarmTranslate/Project Docs/structure.md

 **When no messages:**
 ```
-📋 Daily Summary (Last 24 Hours)
+📋 Daily Action Items (Last 24 Hours)

 No messages found in the last 24 hours.

-Start a conversation with your worker to see summaries here!
+Start a conversation with your worker to see action items here!
 ```

 **When no action items:**
 ```
-📋 Daily Summary (Last 24 Hours)
+📋 Daily Action Items (Last 24 Hours)

 No action items found.